mikolaj-jalocha/CurrencyConverter/README.md

 ## 🛠️ Technology Stack

-* App was written in Kotlin using MVVM architecture, UI was created with Jetpack Compose ❤️, ap
+* App was written in Kotlin using MVVM architecture, UI was created with Jetpack Compose ❤️
 * Ktor for communication with API
 * Koin as a Dependency Injection Library
 * JUnit, Mockito for testing